kumarnitish378/universalRandom/README.md

-### **Project Presentation: Pregnancy Planning Flip**
+### **Project Presentation: Game Planning Flip**

 ---

-****Project Name:** Pregnancy Planning Flip**
+****Project Name:** Game Planning Flip**

 **Objective:**
-The Pregnancy Planning Flip is a fun and interactive tool designed to aid couples in their pregnancy planning process using a coin-flip simulation.
+The Game Planning Flip is a fun and interactive tool designed to aid couples in their Game planning process using a coin-flip simulation.
 This project combines randomness and user interaction to provide a unique experience in decision-making.

 ---